INTRODUCTION TO YOGA

-Many people in the West know yoga as a form physical exercise, but in India, the country of its origin, yoga is a scientific system covering the vast arrays of philosophy, psychology, mysticism, religion, music, literature, dance and other forms of art.
+Many people in the West know Yoga as a form of physical exercise, but in India – in the country of its origin, Yoga is a scientific system covering the vast arrays of philosophy, psychology, mysticism, religion, music, literature, dance, and other forms of art.

 The Roots of Yoga

-Yoga is also one of the six classical Indian philosophies and is referred to throughout the Vedas – the oldest historical writings dated back to 5000 BC.
-The earliest archeological evidence of yoga was found in the stone seals, depicting the yoga poses, during the excavations of the Indus valley civilization dating back to 3000 BC.
-Legend has it that knowledge of Yoga was first passed by Lord Shiva to his wife Parvati and from there to the rest of human kind.
+Yoga is also one of the six classical Indian philosophies and is referred to throughout the Vedas – dated back to 5000 BC.
+The earliest archaeological evidence of yoga was found in the stone seals, depicting the yoga poses, during the excavations of the Indus valley civilization dating back to 3000 BC.
+Legend has it that knowledge of Yoga was first passed by Lord Shiva to his wife Parvati and from there to the rest of humankind.

 The Aim of Yoga